 Are carrots good for your eyes?

-Carrots are good for the eyes – or have you ever seen a rabbit wearing glasses to prove otherwise?
+Carrots are good for the eyes –have you ever seen a rabbit wearing glasses?
 Not only is this comparison not very funny, it hasn't got a leg to stand on.
 And yet this health myth has been around for generations.
 The following is true, however: carrots contain a lot of beta-carotene.
-This is a precursor of the essential vitamin A. If this vitamin is lacking in your diet, it can have a negative impact on growth and the condition of your skin and hair.
+This is a precursor of vitamin A, an essential nutrient.
+If this vitamin is lacking in your diet, it can have a negative impact on growth and the condition of your skin and hair.
 In extreme cases, it can even provoke night blindness.
 Most visual impairments, however, are usually the result of completely different causes.

-There is an endless amount of popular wisdom that infiltrates our subconscious during childhood.
-Nowadays, most of these myths can be scientifically and unequivocally refuted.
+There is an endless amount of popular wisdom that we hear during childhood.
+Nowadays, most of these myths can be scientifically refuted.
 Some, however, do at least contain an element of truth.
-And what better example is there than the popular health myth "carrots are good for your eyes".
+And what better example is there than the popular health myth "carrots are good for your eyes."
 But what is the reasoning behind this myth?
-The tasty vegetable contains a lot of beta-carotene.
-This substance is what gives carrots their orange colour, but it is also the precursor of the essential vitamin A, which really is good for the eyes.
+This tasty vegetable contains a lot of beta-carotene.
+This substance is what gives carrots their orange color, but it is also the precursor of essential vitamin A, which really is good for the eyes.
 Nevertheless, this piece of wisdom only contains a grain of truth.

-So what is our conclusion?
+So what can we conclude?
 Munching regularly on carrots does indeed benefit your eyes, but it will not give you the improved vision you're hoping for.
-Now, like before, whether you're short-sighted or long-sighted, the only thing that can really help with the majority of visual impairments is a good pair of glasses.
+As always, whether you're nearsighted or farsighted, the only thing that can really help with the majority of visual impairments is a good pair of glasses.